larsrh/website/_articles/srilanka/coast.md

 Once again we were invited in by friendly folks, got to see the fantastic architecture, and chatted with some Tunisian tourists who want to move to Germany.
 Afterwards, more fabric, more yarn, more souvenirs.

+To pick up some groceries, we went to Cargills' main store, housed in a grandiose colonial-era building in the fort area.
+But, it was only nice on the outside.
+A [guide correctly describes it as](https://www.lonelyplanet.com/points-of-interest/cargills-main-store/1429976) “showing faded elegance” and “mostly empty”.
+We did get some Arrack, though.

+We spent the rest of the day checking some more boxes on our _Things To Eat in Colombo_ list.
+At a nearby café, we observed a _High Tea_, another thing that I hadn't seen before (however, we didn't participate).
+For dinner, we went to Burley's to get corn dogs.

+To finish off the night, we took a bus towards the general direction of our hotel, and got off near Kollupitiya railway station.
+As luck had it, an evening commuter train was passing by.
+We spent some time taking in the scenery before going back to the hotel.

 <div class="gallery">
   {% include article_picture.html src="IMG_8386" text="Obligatory infinity pool" %}
   {% include article_picture.html src="IMG_3334" text="Looking for some R&R" %}